Google Docs is one of the productivity applications that’s included with free consumer Gmail and Google Workspace.

 Google Docs is a convenient and effective tool for creating and sharing documents online.

-With the ability to collaborate in real-time with others, access documents from any device, and easily track changes, Google Docs has revolutionized the way we work and communicate.
+With the ability to collaborate in real-time with others, access documents from any device, and easily track changes, Google Docs has revolutionized how we work and communicate.

 Whether you are a student, a business professional, or just looking for a way to stay organized, Google Docs is worth giving a try.